 When there is high-quality rice, you can be sure that there is also sake!
-Niigata prefecture is famous for its’ sake production and is home to around 90 breweries.
+Niigata prefecture is famous for its sake production and is home to around 90 breweries.
 In comes as no surprise probably that there is a place like heaven for sake-lovers in Niigata!
 Ponshu-kan is a unique museum which offers over 100 local sake types that are locally produced.
-Visitors first get 5 coins at the entrance, and put the coin into a small vending machine installed inside the museum.
+Visitors first get 5 coins at the entrance and are instructed to put a coin into a small vending machine installed inside the museum.
 Each machine features different brands of sake, and it automatically offers a small cup of sake for tasting.
 There is also a souvenir shop handling local specialty and sake products as well.
 The main shop is located in Echigo Yuzawa Station, and there is a branch shop offering the same quality service with more convenient location in Niigata station too!

 9.30am – 8.30pm (sake tasting Niigata Station shop)

 9am – 7pm (sake tasting Echigo Yuzawa Station shop)